 Waterproof & Dustproof: Look for a dash cam with at least an IP65 waterproof rating to withstand rain and car washes.
 It should also be heat-resistant and durable to handle different weather and road conditions.

-Battery & Storage: Choose the right power supply based on your needs.
-For parking monitoring, a hardwired ACC connection or external power source is recommended.
+Battery & Storage: Select a power supply that aligns with your requirements.
+For features like parking monitoring, a hardwired ACC connection or an external power source is advisable.
 A 256GB or larger memory card ensures long recording times.
 Loop recording automatically overwrites old files, and an emergency look function is a must to protect important footage.

 Easy Installation: A dash cam should be easy to install and securely mounted, so you can set it up quickly and enjoy your ride with peace of mind.